 Here’s the thing about nonstick frying pans: They don’t defy the laws of thermodynamics and physics.
-There’s always a way to get food stuck to one, as you’ve probably noticed while reading product reviews.
+There’s always a way for food to get stuck to one, as you’ve probably noticed while reading product reviews.
 Also, frying food naturally involves some sort of fat.
-A nonstick pan will allow you to reduce the amount of fat, but to “fry” anything on a skillet, you’re going to need a little bit of grease.
-It will result in a better finished product on your plate, make cleaning up even more effortless, and further season the pan, adding to its nonstick capabilities.
+A nonstick pan helps reduce the amount of fat, but to “fry” anything on a skillet, you’re going to need a little bit of grease.
+It will result in a better finished product on your plate, make cleaning up more effortless, and season the pan, further adding to its nonstick capabilities.

 If you’re a novice cook and are worried that your pan may be getting too hot, this one literally tells you when it’s ready with its Thermo-Spot heat indicator.
 The T-fal E93808 is lightweight yet durable, and the stainless steel induction base lets you sear better than most beginner aluminum pans.